 - ½-inch cube belacan

-Add remaining tablespoon of oil and spice paste in the same pan.
-Fry spice paste for until fragrant, about 3 to 5 minutes.
+- Add remaining tablespoon of oil and spice paste in the same pan.
+Fry spice paste until fragrant, about 3 to 5 minutes.

-Mix tamarind paste and water in a small bowl.
-Pour into span and stir to get spices and tamarind juice well mixed.
+- Mix tamarind paste and water in a small bowl.
+Pour into pan and stir to get spices and tamarind juice well mixed.
 When it comes to a boil, add sugar and salt.

 Malaysian coffee is strong coffee.
 For some it is an acquired taste.
 The beans are roasted with butter or margarine and sugar, giving it a slightly burnt smell.
 Coffee is made by pouring boiling water through ground coffee held in a cloth sock filter in a koleh or enamel mug.
 This resulting brew is thick, strong, and bitter.
 It can be drunk hot or iced.
 Do give it a try if you get a chance to visit.